 01 of 03

 The Museum of Discovery is located in downtown Little Rock.
-This museum has received some nationwide attention because Kevin Delaney, the director of visitor experience at the Museum of Discovery, appears on the Tonight Show with Jimmy Fallon with some regularity.
-The museum has many fun, hands on exhibits with a focus on STEM learning.
-They have the one of the world's largest bi-polar Tesla coils (it's tied with another in TN), a "tornado ally" experience and hands-on looks at geology, anatomy and math.
+This museum has received some national attention because Kevin Delaney, the director of visitor experience at the Museum of Discovery, appears on the Tonight Show with Jimmy Fallon with some regularity.
+The museum has many fun, hands-on exhibits with a focus on STEM learning.
+They have the one of the world's largest bi-polar Tesla coils (it's tied with another in TN), a "tornado ally" experience and hands-on looks at geology, anatomy, and math.
 It's a great museum for kids and adults.

 02 of 03